 }

 Finally we need to add a JAX-RS application class that encapsulates the JAX-RS runtime configuration for our project.
-Add a new class named "JaxrsApplication", annotate it with @ApplicationPath("api"), make it extend "ResourceConfig" class, which is a Jersey API class that provides some useful functionality additional to what the default JAX-RS API Application class provides (such as package scanning, notion of properties, etc.).
+Add a new class named "JaxrsApplication", annotate it with @ApplicationPath("api"), make it extend "Application" class, which is the JAX-RS API configuration class.
 NOTE: If REST Resources Configuration dialog appears while performing this step in NetBeans, simply click Cancel.
 The resulting class should look as follows:

 @ApplicationPath("api")

-public class JaxrsApplication extends ResourceConfig {
+public class JaxrsApplication extends javax.ws.rs.core.Application {

+@Override

-public JaxrsApplication() {
+public Set<Class<?>> getClasses() {

-super(DrawingsResource.class);

-addBinders(new MoxyJsonBinder());
+final Set<Class<?>> classes = new HashSet<Class<?>>();

+classes.add(DrawingsResource.class);

+classes.add(MoxyJsonFeature.class);

+return classes;

 }

-}

-As you can see, in the constructor of the class we are passing the resource class to the constructor of the super class – this tells the JAX-RS application what classes it should recognize as resources or providers.
-We are registering the JSON-related MOXy providers by a single call addBinders() – binder is a Jersey proprietary concept that can be used for registering a set of co-related JAX-RS providers as a single "feature".
+}As you can see, we register the DrawingResource class as a JAX-RS resource class and enable MoxyJsonFeature which takes care of the automatic conversion between Drawing objects and their JSON representation.

 We are done with the implementation part, let's rebuild and run the application to try it out (right-click on the project and click Run).